JohnTelford/mkdocs_blog/docs/blog/Category Iterative/iterative.md

 ## Local Project Repository

-Developers creates a private copy of the Main Project Repository in their GitHub account using the git fork command.
+Developers creates a private copy of the Main Project Repository in their GitHub account using the `git fork` command.

-Developer changes can not be directly applied to the Main Project Repository.
+Developer use `git commit` for changes to their private copy of the Main Project Repository

-A git pull request notifies the Repository Guardian of developer changes to be applied to the Main Project Repository after review and testing.
+Developer changes can not be directly committed to the Main Project Repository.
+They use the `git pull` command to request the Repository Guardian add the changes to the Main Project Repository after review and testing.

-Developer use git commit for changes to their GitHub private copy of the Main Project Repository
+## Markdown

 ## Local Static Site Generator

-Material Mkdocs
+Developers use the local Static Generator built-into Material for development or a private website for stakeholders

-Uses Local Project Repository
+Developers  Local Project Repository

+The
 ## GitHub

 Notify The Content Delivery Network when a Developers or  the Repository Guardian repository has been updated